Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Do not use it simply to make normal business work ignore cancellation.

----

-## Is `NonCancellable` the same as `GlobalScope`?

-No. They solve completely different problems.
+- `NonCancellable` and `GlobalScope` solve different problems.

-`NonCancellable`:

--   Is a coroutine context element.
--   Temporarily prevents cancellation inside a specific block.
--   Still belongs to the original coroutine and parent lifecycle.
+- `NonCancellable` is a context element for controlled cleanup and still belongs to the parent coroutine.

-`GlobalScope`:

--   Is a coroutine scope.
--   Is not automatically tied to the current feature lifecycle.
--   Can outlive an Activity, Fragment, ViewModel, or screen.
+- `GlobalScope` is an independent scope that can outlive a feature lifecycle.
+- The first example is controlled cleanup:

 ```kotlin
 withContext(NonCancellable) {